ARCHBOLD HOSTS SMOKING CESSATION PROGRAM

 But because cigarette smoking and tobacco use are acquired behaviors—activities that people choose to do—using tobacco may be one of the most preventable cause of death.

 For many though, quitting is easier said than done.
 And while most tobacco users recognize the health risks, The American Lung Association estimates that six out of ten smokers require multiple attempts to quit smoking.

-Singletary Oncology Center patient navigators Debbie Beeson and Leslie Swords will serve as course instructors.
+Singletary Oncology Center patient navigator Debbie Beeson will serve as the course instructor.

-“There’s not a single cessation technique that’s effective for all smokers,” said Swords.
+“There’s not a single cessation technique that’s effective for all smokers,” said Besson.
 “For that reason, our program was designed to offer a comprehensive variety of evidence-based cessation techniques.”